vik-s/quartz/content/projects/newsletter/long form/The Image Problem in Superheterodyne Receivers.md

 The mixing operation in the time domain is simply an analog multiplication of two signals: the RF modulated signal and a local oscillator (LO) signal.
 In the frequency domain, this is a convolution of the two signals.

-Let's say that the RF and LO signals are both cosines with angular frequencies wRF and wLO (wLO < wRF).
+Let's say that the RF and LO signals are both cosines with angular frequencies ωRF and ωLO (ωLO < ωRF).
 There is a good reason we use cosines, we will see why later.
 The multiplication of these cosines results in four distinct frequency products.
 The sum and difference between the two signals in the positive and negative frequency domains.
 This is the result of simple trigonometry when multiplying two cosines.

 The concept of negative frequency is confusing, and we will get to that in the next section.
 For now, just know that a real signal needs to have a positive and negative frequency component which are equal.
 In real life measurement, we just deal with positive frequencies and things are just fine.